Albert Cordingley: Sussex County Cricket Club (1900–1905)

 Towards the end of the 1899 season at Wiseton, he agreed terms to move on and play first-class cricket for Sussex once he could qualify by residency – a process that would take two years – after impressing at a private trial bowling against George Brann and club secretary William "Billy" Newham in the nets at Hove.
 This trial, Cordingley would later reveal, was organised by the Sussex great "Ranji" (K. S. Ranjitsinhji), who had been playing at the Headlingley Test Match in 1899, and came about because of a conversation Cordingley had with his local barber Jimmy Beaumont in Apperley Bridge, who then relayed the message to the more famous Sussex player, who was also a client, that Cordingley still desired to play at the highest domestic level.

 During the 1900–01 seasons he travelled with the first team to all their fixtures but could not play in championship matches.
-He played instead for the Sussex second XI and for various Sussex club sides while he waited for his county residency qualification, which would not become official until January 1902.
+He played instead for the Sussex second XI and for various Sussex clubs while he waited for his county residency qualification, which would not become official until January 1902.
 He put in a remarkable all-round performance in one of the first of the club fixtures, in June 1900, scoring 33 with the bat for Silverhill and taking 9 Southborough wickets for 27 runs off 16 overs, the last 7 wickets coming at a cost of just 7 runs in 10 overs, 6 of which were maidens.
 The three county second XI matches were less successful; despite taking 5 wickets at Lord's against the Middlesex second team in July 1900, the home side prevailed, and he only took 3 wickets in total the following season in the home and away fixtures against the Kent second string, his county also losing both matches.

 In this period, he also received a small inheritance in April 1901 after his father Joseph died.
 It was shared with his brother-in-law, a mill worker who had married his younger sister Eliza, and would help tide Albert over financially until he could start playing first-class cricket.
 Albert's other five siblings were all still alive but were overlooked for the bequest, so it is clear that Joseph had recognised his youngest son's ongoing financial need.

 Albert finally made his first-class debut at the age of 30 on 27 June 1901 in front of a crowd of over 2,000 spectator at the Saffrons Cricket Ground in Eastbourne in a match between Sussex and Oxford University, whose captain Frank Knox graciously allowed Cordingley to take the field even though he was not yet officially qualified to play for his new county side.
 The Sussex newcomer bowled 28 wicketless overs in the first innings at a cost of 92 runs on a wicket "appearing too hard to suit him", but improved greatly to take 3 for 29 off 7.3 overs in the second, including the wickets of both varsity openers, Marsham and Dillon.